 - Watch a video on how to create an account with Inspira Financial and navigate your account dashboard.

 File a claim

-- Submit claims directly to Payflex using Express Claims or a paper claim form.
+- Submit claims directly to Inspira Financial (formerly PayFlex) using Express Claims or a paper claim form.
 You will not be reimbursed for expenses until after the care is provided.